 Upwork in Germany 2026: Taxes, Registration and Invoicing for Freelancers

 Once you earn regularly through Upwork in Germany, you run a self-employed business — with registration, bookkeeping and tax.
-Here is the 2026 setup.
+Here is the 2026 setup, including reverse charge on the Upwork fee.

 - Updated